hackclub/hackclub/workshops/weather_app/README.md

 ## 3. Making a skeleton of the app.

+Delete all the lines which are already added in the files.
 Let's start by adding some code to the `index.html` file.
 We start the file with some basic lines which are added in every HTML file.

 ```html
 <!DOCTYPE html>